The whiting, a fish easy to catch from the shore as well as by boat

 Good to know

-Whiting are benthic fish that often hang out near the bottom and sometimes move in very dense schools.
+Whiting are benthic fish that often swim close to the bottom, sometimes in dense schools.

 More articles on the theme